elmerdotdev/a-0523-nextjs-lab/README.md

 - Use a Parallel Route + Intercepting Route to create the view note modal
 - Clicking on `View Note` button will open a modal but accessing the URL in the address bar will instead load the view note page
 - Make sure to re-run `npm run dev` after you create or make changes to your parallel or intercepting route.
 Sometimes the changes do not take effect immediately
+- Create a `loading.tsx` file for your View and Edit pages